kwantlen/scenarios/frank.rst

 -------------------------------

 Student as student (traditional role)
-Economic model of education (user pays)
+Hybrid model of education (user pays, with some social support) Local emphasis for educational services
-Local emphasis for educational services
+Technology as core feature of education